khaliqzohaib92/UMLChart/README.md

 Approach to solve this was:

-* Added small circles to three different points in the line shape to detect user interaction.
+* Add small circles to three different points in the line shape to detect user interaction.
-* Rerendering line each rotation and finding a precise angle using JavaScipt's `Math.atan2` method.
+* Rerendering line at each rotation and finding a precise angle using JavaScipt's `Math.atan2` method.

 ```javascript
 drawLineShape(startPoint, endPoint, lineType){